nyris/Nyris.IMX.iOS/README.md

 }
 ```

-In case you are taking a picture from camera, you can use the match method to correctly rotate and scale the image by enabling useDeviceOrientation parameter, e.g:
+In case you are taking a picture from the camera, you can use the match method to correctly rotate and scale the image by enabling useDeviceOrientation parameter, e.g:
 ```swift
 let service = ImageMatchingService() let image = ... // UIImage coming from camera